catilac/plistwatch/README.md

 plistwatch
 ```

+Now make some changes, such as moving the Dock and moving it back by clicking the *Position of Screen* options.
+You should see the changes being reported.
+You may also see other events being reported.

-Make some changes such as:
+And you should see output such as:
 ```
+...
-defaults write "com.apple.dock" "orientation" 'left'
+defaults write "com.apple.dock" "orientation" 'left' ...
 ```